The bare necessities: The Ecommerce startup costs you can’t avoid

 It’s the first step you take when you’re ready to begin a business (Most experts recommend purchasing a domain name with a .com.
 While there are other, usually local ones (co.uk for England and .ca for Canada, for example), most people still type .com into their browsers.

-The difference between the two may look unimportant, but it can make a significant difference in your website traffic.
+The difference between the two may look unimportant, but it can significantly impact your website traffic.
 Thankfully this usually will only cost you somewhere between $0.99 to $15

 Once you’ve named your business, you need a logo and a web design.